 The BASIC Run-time Engines work as interpreters of the BASIC commands.
-CipherLab Mobile Computers have to be loaded with the BASIC Run-time (Engines) to run the BASIC programs; each mobile computer has its own Run-time Engine to drive its specific hardware features.
-The Run-time Engines are named as "BCxxxxx.shx", where "BCxxxxx" is the model number of the target mobile computer.
-For example, "BC8600.shx" is the BASIC Run-time for 8600 Series.
+CipherLab Mobile Computers have to be loaded with the BASIC Run-time (Engines) to run the BASIC programs; each has its own Run-time Engine to drive its specific hardware features.
+The Run-time Engines are named as "BCxxx.shx", where "BCxxx" is the model number of the target mobile computer.
+For example, "BC8500.shx" is the BASIC Run-time for 8500 Series.

-The BASIC Run-time also provides the capabilities for users to configure the mobile computer.
+The BASIC Run-time also provides the capabilities for the user to configure the mobile computer.
 With the Run-time Engine loaded, the mobile computer can be set to the "System Mode".
-In the "System Mode", users can set up the system settings such as the system clock, update the user program, and so on.
+In the "System Mode", the user can set up the system settings such as the system clock and update the user program, and so on.
 System Menu presented in the "System Mode" varies, which is hardware-dependant.
 For detailed functions of System Menu, please refer to the reference manual for each series of mobile computers.